 |Nutrition Information||One Serving (1.5 cups) of Gatorade||Homemade Orange Juice Gatorade|

-Orange juice alone is a very close substitute for Gatorade as it contains 111 calories (compared to 80 in Gatorade), 26g of carbs (compared to 22g in Gatorade), and nearly 10x the amount of potassium and magnesium.
+Orange juice alone is a very close substitute as it contains 111 calories (compared to 80 in Gatorade), 26g of carbs (compared to 22g in Gatorade), and nearly 10x the amount of potassium and magnesium.

 Though it lacks sodium, this can be solved by adding a dash of salt to your juice.